equation-cloud/ecca/README.md

 | PowerElement       | Operator | Operands               | Can only have two operands                            |
 | NegateElement      | Operator | Operands               | Can only have one operands, used for negative numbers |
 | BracketsElement    | Operator | Operands               | Can only have one operands                            |

+## Variables

+Any identifer will be automatically assigned to be a variable, with details of each variable stored in a Variable class, and returned as an element of the ReadonlyArray<Variable> Expression.Variables.
+The Variable class contains the name of the variable and an array of elements which are this variable in the expression.
+The identified variables are also assigned string ids as part of the element.

 ## TeX Output